 Chemicals in surface water and groundwater are of concern for human and ecosystem health.
-In the EU-27, only one-third of surface water bodies have ‘good’ chemical status.
+In the EU-27, less than one-third of surface water bodies have ‘good’ chemical status.
 Around 23% of groundwater areas in the EU-27 have ‘poor’ chemical status.
 A small number of pollutants are responsible.
-If these were excluded, more than three-quarters of surface water bodies would achieve ‘good’ chemical status.
+If these were excluded, 80% of surface water bodies would achieve ‘good’ chemical status.

 Chemical status of surface water and groundwater bodies in the EU-27